 By Rabbi Michael Tevya Cohen

-Rabbi Michael Tevya Cohen is an ACPE certified educator and director of rabbinical services and pastoral care at The Legacy Senior Communities in Dallas.
+Rabbi Michael Tevya Cohen is a Certified Educator A.C.P.E. and director of Rabbinical Services and Pastoral Care at The Legacy Senior Communities in Dallas.
+He is a member of the Rabbinic Association of Greater Dallas.